hoooknew/pancake-spotify-player/README.md

   - [ ] option to show/hide progress bar
   - [ ] option to show/hide controls
   - [ ] option to sign out
+  - [ ] add a setting top hide the window in the task bar

 - [ ] if there isn't a spotify client open, show a UI that indicates the issue